 Start Paying Down Debts

 Once you’ve reported inaccuracies, it’s time to start paying down debts and clearing any negative accounts from the credit report.
 Go through each item on the credit report to determine what needs to be paid off now.
-With credit cards, it’s best to have a low balance, typically below 30% of the available credit.
+With credit cards, it’s ideal to have a low balance, typically below 30% of the available credit.
 Keeping a balance shows that you are using the credit, but keeping the balance below 30% shows you are responsible with the credit and can help boost your credit score significantly.
 The faster you are able to pay down these debts, the faster your credit score will improve.
 Give at least a month once the balances are paid down for the credit score to reflect the changes.

 Avoid New Debt or Closing Accounts